Planning A Float Trip

 You might think that there would be simple or at least straightforward answers to these simple questions that visitors ask about the Buffalo River.
 And these questions should be asked every time you plan a trip that involves getting on the river and the safety of you and your family.
 But the answers are not as simple as the questions.

 The river changes, sometimes daily, weekly, and certainly with the seasons.
 We may make generalizations about river conditions but it's hard to detail every gravel bar, sweeper, or the speed of the river when you are planning a trip.
-The new interactive website takes data at certain points on the river and provides real-time information about velocity at that point, but it can't tell you that a tree fell down last night and is blocking the side channel a half mile below the gauging station.
+The U.S. Geological Society (USGS) has several gauges along the river and provides real-time river levels and discharge, but it can't tell you that a tree fell down last night and is blocking the side channel a half mile below the gauging station.
 And typically, neither can the ranger on the phone or behind the desk.
 The river changes just that fast and it's really up to you to be prepared for the unexpected.

 On any given day you may expect your river experience to include a wide variety of challenges, otherwise you would have picked a lake!
 Let's look at a few:

 "Reach" is a term used to describe a section of the river.
 The reach you select will be defined by your put-in and take-out locations.
 Each reach has its own beauty and challenges.
 Some are longer than others, some have more or less remote highway access, some are only navigable when water levels are adequate for floating.
-The park brochure has is measured in river miles from reach to reach along the bottom margin.
+The park brochure shows river mileage between access points along the bottom margin.
 Remember that river travel is not strictly a miles-per-hour undertaking since different reaches have different flows and impediments.

 Typically, the float season begins in the upper Buffalo in the spring.
 More water makes this section attractive for visitors seeking a higher level of challenge with whitewater kayaking.
 The season moves downstream with the months, varying from month to month with rainfall.
 Unlike rivers that are fed by perennial springs, the Buffalo is largely rainfall dependent.
 In dry years, the floating season is short and quickly moves down into the Middle and Lower Districts.
 In wet years use of the Upper Buffalo is prolonged with floating opportunities spread out through the park for the entire season.